 - The process you follow will protect you from any eventual legal actions, in case you find that dismissing your team member is inevitable.

-- Simply giving them a gentle nudge and some actionable feedback
+- Simply giving the team member a gentle nudge and some actionable feedback

 Whatever the outcome of this performance improvement process, you’ll want to make sure you won’t need to go through it again.

-From our experience of helping customers at Charlie, we found that, in a striking majority of cases, underperformance problems are caused by long-standing issues in the way companies manage performance processes, hiring and probation periods.
+From my experience managing people in the early days of Charlie, I found that, in a striking majority of cases, underperformance problems are caused by long-standing issues in the way companies manage a few aspects of their business: